ericwlange/AndroidJSCore/README.md

   * NDK_MODULE_PATH to point to where you installed the JavaScriptCore libraries/includes in step 1 (e.g. /Users/Eric/workspace/AndroidModuleReleases)

 #### Step 5: Build AndroidJSCoreExample app
 You should now be able to build the example app.
+To use the library in your project, simply right-click on your project and select Properties->Android.
+In the 'Library' section, add the AndroidJSCoreJNI library and you should be set.

 One final note: You should add some memory to Eclipse if you haven't already done that.
 [Here] is a Mac tutorial.
 Bump it up to 1024m (-Xmx1024m).
 The C/C++ indexer can